What is the North East Link?

 When will it be built?

 We expect the project to take around ten years to complete, but it's too early to determine the exact timing.
-Our current work is part of a detailed business case which we will continue to develop during 2017 and early 2018.
-Planning approvals are expected to start in 2018.
-A preferred builder will be selected in 2019.
+Planning approvals are expected to be complete in mid-2018 and a preferred builder will be selected in 2019.

 The full cost of upgrades to the Eastern Freeway will be included in the project costs.
 All additional costs associated with making sure the North East Link fully integrates with the existing road network, including upgrades as well as connections to the M80, will also be included.